What are the aims of this leaflet?

 What is cutaneous amyloidosis?

-Cutaneous amyloidosis is rare in Western populations and occurs more commonly in South-East Asia, South America and some populations of the Middle East.
-It starts early in adult life and then tends to persist.
+PLCA is uncommon in Europeans and occurs more frequently in people who originate from South-East Asia, South America and the Middle East.
+It usually starts in adult life and tends to persist for many years.

 What causes cutaneous amyloidosis?

-The cause for amyloidosis is not known.
-In some forms of amyloidosis, chronic scratching and rubbing to certain areas of the skin increase likelihood of amyloid deposition.
-This can also be seen in chronic atopic eczema.
+The cause of PLCA is not known.
+The commonest trigger is repeated scratching and rubbing of the skin such as in chronic atopic eczema.

 Is cutaneous amyloidosis hereditary?

-Cutaneous amyloidosis does not usually run in families, but in about 9% of lichen amyloidosis sufferers, there is a history of the skin condition passing from one parent to a child.
+PLCA does not usually run in families, but in about 1 in 10 people there is a history of the skin condition passing from one parent to a child.

 What are the symptoms of cutaneous amyloidosis?